“Truly A Magical Place …”

 Ask a question or request a reservation • 212-787-0500

 We appreciate your considering Yuquiyú — a glamping destination.
 Glamping means glamorous, or luxury, camping — an opportunity to enjoy the outdoors in comfort.
-We provide shelter from the rain and wind in artisan-crafted treehouses with hot-and-cold running water, a comfortable bed, a well-equipped kitchenette, a luxurious bath and, last but not least, three-acres of tropical garden with rainforest views and a river.
-Nearby, you can discover the rainforest, sea turtle nesting sites, coral reefs, a bioluminescent lagoon, ancient petr oglyphs and a Spanish colonial city.
-You can even take a snorkeling cruise to Culebra Island.
+We provide shelter from the rain and wind in artisan-crafted treehouses with hot and cold running water, electricity, a comfortable bed, a well-equipped kitchenette, a luxurious bath and, last but not least, three-acres of tropical garden with rainforest views and a river.
+Nearby, you can discover the rainforest, sea turtle nesting sites, coral reefs, a bioluminescent lagoon, ancient petroglyphs, a Spanish colonial city and Culebra Island.

-We offer a unique experience in harmony with nature — one unlike a hotel, resort, inn or bed and breakfast.
-Yuquiyú is perfect for a couple seeking a romantic retreat, newlyweds seeking a honeymoon destination or an artist seeking tranquility and inspiration.
+We offer a unique experience — one unlike a hotel, resort, inn or bed and breakfast.
+Yuquiyú is perfect for a couple seeking a romantic escape, newlyweds seeking a honeymoon destination, friends seeking quality time together or an artist seeking tranquility and inspiration.
 To be sure you know what to expect, we want to tell you more about our rustic retreat.
 We are not for everyone, but if you have a sense of adventure, love being close to nature and want to experience Caribbean living the way it ought to be, Yuquiyú may be for you.

 El Yunque Rainforest, Puerto Rico, U.S.A.